zdravkov/kendo-docs/api/web/pivotconfigurator.md

 ---
-nav_title: kendo.ui.PivotConfigurator
+title: kendo.ui.PivotConfigurator
-title: Configuration, methods and events of Kendo UI PivotConfigurator
+page_title: Configuration, methods and events of Kendo UI PivotConfigurator
 description: Code examples for PivotConfigurator UI widget configuration, learn how to use it.
 ---